FelixOnline/v2/content/articles/2011-11-3-mikill-pane-does-not-exist-survived-by-hate-of-hip-hop.md

 subtitle: >
   Kadhim Shubber interrogates KABLAAM headliner on physics, metaphysics and physicality
 date: "2011-11-03 20:48:27 +0000"

 # Attributes from Felix Online V1
 id: "1674"
 old_path: /music/1674/mikill-pane-does-not-exist-survived-by-hate-of-hip-hop
 aliases:
  - /music/1674/mikill-pane-does-not-exist-survived-by-hate-of-hip-hop
+imported: true
+comments:
+ - The reason this interview didnt come off is that it was rushed and sent via email as Ive already admitted a while ago on Twitter httpstwittercomkadhimshubberstatus133248933429395456 It was meant as a bit of irreverent fun to promote a music nightI think you should have researched more about Mikill Pane before interviewing him the lack of knowledge shows here

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true